A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: Introduction

 \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{SM} introduces the system model for noncoherent MIMO communications with Grassmannian signaling.
 Section \ref{SEP} reviews the metrics related to the Grassmann manifold that can predict PEP and SEP and thus guide the design of constellations.
 Section \ref{cd} describes the proposed constellation design, while Section \ref{res} provides numerical results based on Monte Carlo simulations for SER and BER.
+Section \ref{HWI} presents a preliminary evaluation of certain hardware implementation aspects.
 Finally, conclusions are drawn in Section \ref{con}.
-In addition, Appendix\ref{th} provides the theoretical background on the Grassmann and Stiefel manifolds required for this work, along with mathematical proofs of the proposed theorems.
+In addition, Appendix\ref{th} provides the theoretical background on the Grassmann and Stiefel manifolds required for this work.
+Appendix\ref{wh} shows the construction of the so-called Weyl-Heisenberg basis, which is used in the constellation design.
+Appendix\ref{pr1}, Appendix\ref{pr2}, and Appendix\ref{pr3} contain the mathematical proofs of the proposed theorems.